NovamationCEO/carallel/GOALS.md

   backend API
 - Next, implement deep linking capabilities so that when someone opens the link to an article, they are asked to login/signup and then directed to the said article.
 - Create back-end apis, using express/node.js or nest.js (preferred), that provide authentication capabilities, creates a jwt token, and validate the token at login and all API calls.
 - In addition, maintain a history of all the links a person went to in a db.
-  Note: For this exercise, you can use an open source library or auth0 as your identity provider, and an in- memory db.
+  Note: For this exercise, you can use an open source library or auth0 as your identity provider, and an in-memory db.

 ### Evaluation Criteria: